Puffin: Taxonomy

 The genus Fratercula was introduced by the French zoologist Mathurin Jacques Brisson in 1760 with the Atlantic puffin (Fratercula arctica) as the type species.
-The name Fratercula is Latin for "friar" from the word fraterculus "little brother", because the puffin's black and white plumage resemble robes worn by monks.
+The name Fratercula is Latin for "friar" from the word fraterculus "little brother", because the puffin's black and white plumage resemble a friar's robes.

 The genus contain three species.
 The rhinoceros auklet (Cerorhinca monocerata) has sometimes been included in the genus Fratercula, and some authors place the tufted puffin in the genus Lunda.
 The puffins and the rhinoceros auklet are closely related, together composing the subfamily Fraterculini.

 The oldest alcid fossil is Hydrotherikornis from Oregon dating to the Late Eocene while fossils of Aethia and Uria go back to the Late Miocene.
 Molecular clocks have been used to suggest an origin in the Pacific in the Paleocene.
 Fossils from North Carolina were originally thought to have been of two Fratercula species, but were later reassigned to one Fratercula, the tufted puffin, and a Cerorhinca species.
 Another extinct species, Dow's puffin (Fratercula dowi) was found on the Channel Islands of California until the Late Pleistocene or early Holocene.